 Preparing and sealing documents: Landscape architects

-Who can prepare and seal architectural documents submitted for a building permit?
+Who can prepare and seal landscape architectural documents submitted for a building permit?

 It will depend on the scope of the work for which a building permit is sought.
 The practice of engineering, architecture, landscape architecture, and land surveying are regulated professions and, except for limited exceptions, the type of work described in the documents being submitted for a building permit will need to be prepared and sealed by the applicable professional.
-The practice of engineering and land surveying is defined in and regulated through RCW 18.43.
+The practice of landscape architecture is defined in and regulated through RCW 18.96.

-May Washington state-licensed architects, engineers, or landscape architects prepare documents for submittal to public authorities for an exempt structure such as a residence, a structure of less than 4,000 square feet, or for other exempt work without their professional seal and signature?
+May Washington state-licensed architects, engineers, or landscape architects prepare documents for submittal to public authorities for exempt work without their professional seal and signature?

 No, regardless of whether the structure or work is exempt or non-exempt, Washington state-registered architects, engineers and landscape architects must seal and sign all drawings they prepare when filed with public authorities.
-See:
+See RCW 18.96.150

 Do pre-engineered structures need to be sealed by an appropriate licensed architect, engineer or landscape architect when submitted to the building official for approval?

-Pre-engineered structures such as “manufactured” buildings are treated no differently than other buildings.
+Pre-engineered structures are treated no differently than other structures.
 The plans for non-exempt structures must be prepared and stamped by an appropriate design professional registered in Washington.
 Examples of such structures are:

 May an owner or builder or contractor make changes to an architect’s, engineer’s, or landscape architect’s sealed documents?